VisionCorps is inviting children of all ages to send a letter to Santa...in braille

 LANCASTER, Pa. — A Lancaster County nonprofit dedicated to helping the visually impaired is inviting children to write a letter to Santa this year...in braille.

-“This ageless tradition of writing a letter to Santa is available to children who are blind or vision-impaired,” said Steiner.
+“This ageless tradition of writing a letter to Santa is available to children who are blind or vision-impaired,” Steiner said in a statement.
 “We invite children to send their letters to Santa and tell him why they deserve to be on the ‘nice' list."

 Each letter will receive a response from Santa, also in braille, and a reward for their hard work, Steiner added.